xrayer2000/MashMachine/README.md

 In addition to the control system, several higher-level features were implemented:

-Hop timers
+-Hop timers

-Mash programs
+-Mash programs

-Automated process control logic
+-Automated process control logic

-Home Assistant integration
+-Home Assistant integration

 The Home Assistant integrationis is mainly for convenience, allowing me to monitor the mash process from anywhere.
 The result is a system that not only performs better in terms of control, but also provides functionality expected from a more advanced brewing setup.

 ## Measurement System